BabDev/laravel-breadcrumbs/docs/defining-breadcrumbs.md

 {{ Breadcrumbs::render('post', $post) }}
 ```

-{tip} You can pass as many parameters as desired.
+<div class="docs-note docs-note--tip">You can pass as many parameters as desired.</div>

 ## Nested Categories